saboyle/LeavingCareWiki/Employment.md

-## Employment
+## Jobs /  Apprenticeships

-If you are 16 or 17 and not in education then you will have to do a **traineeship, an apprenticeship or get a job**
+If you are 16 or 17 and not in full-time education then you will have to do a job with training or get an apprenticeship

 Your **Personal Adviser** should help you decide what you would like to do

 Find out what type of work you would be good at here [https://nationalcareers.service.gov.uk/skills-assessment](https://nationalcareers.service.gov.uk/skills-assessment)

-*

-A **traineeship** is work preparation training to give 16 to 24 year olds the skills that might be needed to apply for apprenticeships and jobs

-Find a traineeship here [https://www.gov.uk/find-traineeship](https://www.gov.uk/find-traineeship)

 *